 Diversity has two components: species richness (number of species in a community), and evenness (or shape of species abundance distribution (SAD) – the fact that some species are common and other are rare).

 To understand why differences in abundances between species matter for the diversity, let’s take a walk through two forests (example adapted from Gotelli & Chao 2013).
 Both communities have the same species richness of 20 different tree species.
-Note that here, richness refers to number of species in the whole community, and we are surveying the community by sampling limited number of individuals (it is unlikely that we would be able to survey the whole community, i.e. all individuals in it).
+Note that here, richness refers to the number of species in the whole community, and we are surveying the community by sampling a limited number of individuals (it is unlikely that we would be able to survey the whole community, i.e. all individuals in it).
 The first forest (community A) is perfectly even, i.e. each species is represented by the same number of individuals.
-The second forest (community B) is highly uneven, i.e. one species is dominant and the other are rare (in this case, the first species represent 81% of all individuals in the community, and each of 19 other species represent 1% each).
-We take two walks through each forest, and within each walk we inspect 20 trees.
+The second forest (community B) is highly uneven, i.e. one or a few) species are dominant and the others are rare (in this case, the first species represents 81% of all individuals in the community, and each of 19 other species represents 1% each).
+We take two walks through each forest, and within each walk, we inspect 20 trees.

-As you can see from the figure above, in the even community A we have high probability that each new individual will be a new species, while in the highly uneven community B we keep meeting still the same species, while rarely observing the other.
-In the forest A, during the first walk we observed 15 species, which means that 5 species remain undetected, and during the second walk we observed 13 species (7 undetected).
-In forest B, first walk brings 3 species (17 undetected), and second brings 4 species (16 undetected).
-The feeling of diversity differs – community A feels much more diverse, since we keep meeting different tree species.
-Functionally, community A and community B are also rather different – in community A interacting individuals are likely of different species, so interspecific competition prevails, while in community B interacting individuals are mostly of the same species, so intraspecific competition is more common.
+As you can see from the figure above, in the even community A we have a high probability that each new individual will be a new species, while in the highly uneven community B we keep meeting still the same species, while rarely observing the other.
+In the forest A, during the first walk we observed 15 species, which means that 5 species remain undetected, and during the second walk, we observed 13 species (7 undetected).
+In forest B, the first walk brings 3 species (17 undetected), and the second walk brings 4 species (16 undetected).
+The feeling of diversity differs – community A feels much more diverse since we keep meeting different tree species.
+Functionally, community A and community B are also rather different – in community A, interacting individuals are mostly of different species, so interspecific competition prevails, while in community B interacting individuals are mostly of the same species, so intraspecific competition is more common.